mheiges/filemanagement-presentation/content/slides.md

   - Workspaces and step analysis are expected to add significant data influx and efflux to our system.
   - Our existing file data management is inadequate to accomodate workspaces.
   - iRODS is needed to manage application data across distributed, heterogeneous storage systems.
-  - Other use cases may apply.
+  - Other use cases for iRODS may apply.